 Last week was absolutely crazy for Facebook™ groups.
 A massive spam attack hit many popular groups, with malicious users infiltrating and posting abusive and pornographic content.
 As a result, Facebook™ shut down several groups, before being aware of what was really going on.
 Now, they are working to restore these groups.

 Why are we discussing this topic?
-Because, more and more businesses have a Facebook™ group associated to their page.
-And in view of the plans the Facebook™ team has for the future of its platforms, groups will become more important than ever.
+Because more and more businesses have a Facebook™ group associated with their page.
+And in view of the plans, the Facebook™ team has for the future of its platforms, groups will become more important than ever.
 As we disclosed in a recent post, the desktop platform is in the process of being redesigned, putting groups and Stories at the top of the page, while the news feed will be relegated to a secondary position.

 Time to Start a Facebook™ Group and Learn to Keep It Secure